Denisa2004/Dress-Up-Web-Application/README.md

 * **Account:** Register for a new account or log in.

 ### 🎀 For Users (Authenticated)
 * **Outfit Creator:** Design outfits by selecting an avatar and choosing from 6 categories of clothing items.
+Features an integrated AI chatbot assistant 🤖 to provide styling advice and creative feedback.
 * **Social Feed:** Publish creations to a main "News Feed" where other users can **Like**, **Comment**, and **Save** them.
 * **Contests (Events):** Enter themed contests with saved outfits to compete against other users.
 * **Personal Profile:** Manage account details and view a personal gallery of created and saved outfits for inspiration.